Natkeeran/Notes/CLAW Playbook in DO VM.md

 ## Installation
 * Ensure that your VM has SSH public key.

-* CLAW Playbook currently expects an `ubuntu` user with sudo privileges.
+* CLAW Playbook currently expects an `ubuntu`.
 Thought this need not be the ansible user.

 ```
 #adduser ubuntu
 (follow the prompts to create the user)
-#usermod -aG sudo ubuntu
-(add ubuntu to sudo
 ```

 * Change the [hosts](https://github.com/Islandora-Devops/claw-playbook/blob/master/inventory/vagrant/hosts) file to point to the server ip and provide the ansible ssh user and port.